 The account minimum of $500 is competitive and terms range from 90 days up to seven years.
 The longest CD term for most banks is only five years.
 That makes Ridgewood Savings Bank appealing, though you may find higher rates elsewhere for the longest CD terms.
 There are also some special CDs that could give you flexibility with how you manage your money.

-Continue reading to learn the important information about how traditional and special CDs work with Ridgewood Savings Bank.
+Continue reading to learn important information about how traditional and special CDs work with Ridgewood Savings Bank.

 Penalty Free CD